 - Be happy and content with what you have.

 - Focus on your plans, but be flexible.
 Live one day at a time.

 - Think things through and make wise choices.

 - If you can not do anything about a given situation you are in, let it go.

 - Have backups; an extra car key in your wallet, a spare house key buried in the garden, extra stamps, etc.

 - Do not talk so much.
 This single piece of advice can prevent an enormous amount of trouble.

 - Do something special for yourself and others every day.

-- Think about Bible verses where ever you go and where ever you are.
+- Think about Bible verses wherever you go and wherever you are.